Mississippi — Congressional Term Limits (1992–1995)

 Ballot description:

-Mississippi Initiative 77 (1992) proposed to amend the Mississippi Constitution to impose term limits on various offices, including members of the United States Congress, by restricting ballot access after a specified number of consecutive terms.
+Mississippi Initiative 77 (1992) proposed to amend the Mississippi Constitution to impose term limits on various offices, including members of the United States Congress, by restricting election eligibility after a specified number of consecutive terms.

 Official ballot information: